Flame Resistant

 Flame Resistant PPE Defined

-After determining the PPE need in your workplace, the most common question to ask is:
+After determining the PPE you need in your workplace, the most common question to ask is:

 “What PPE is right for my environment?”

-You must select the right garments based on the unique hazards of your industry.
+You must select the right garments based on the unique risks of your industry.
 You’ll also want to consider more factors like durability, comfort, and laundering.

 To identify the proper PPE for your workplace, you must perform a Hazard Assessment.
-Federal regulations need employers to assess their workplace to determine if hazards that require the use of PPE are present or are likely to be.
-You can use a checklist as you walk through your workplace to identify potential hazards.
-Once you determine the potential hazards, you can then select the right PPE to wear.
+Federal rules tell employers to look at their workplace to see if there are risks that need PPE.
+You can use a checklist as you walk through your workplace to identify potential risks.
+Once you determine the potential risks, you can then select the right PPE to wear.

 Flame Resistant PPE examples